ken1howard/Pac-Man-Game/README.md

 Link JavaScript to HTML: Link the main javascript file to the html page in between a script tag with src and type module for eveything to work.

 Link Style Sheet: Link the style sheet to the html through a link tag

+CSS

+Style Canvas: Create a shadow box with measurements of your choosing

+Style h1: align the h1 tag to the center and put color and font of your choosing

+Style Body: Use flex to center the canvas on the page

+JavaScript